ECE-IoT/ECE-IoT.github.io/docs/index.md

 ## Getting started

-in order to get started with developing or using the code head over to [Setup](setup/setup.md)
+In order to get started with developing or using the code head over to [Setup for ESP development](setup/setup_esp.md) or [Setup for AWS development](setup/setup_aws.md)